 ACTIVE

-Humectant & Exfoliant
+TYPE: Humectant & Exfoliant

 PROS: Has gentle exfoliating effects, allows for increased moisturization, improves skin elasticity.
 Helps skin barrier function locking in moisture.